-Triangulation is accomplished by asking the same research questions of different study participants and by collecting data from different sources and by using different methods to answer these research questions.
-Member checks occur when the researcher asks participants to review both the data collected by the interviewer and the researchers' interpretation of that interview data.
-Participants are generally appreciative of the member check process, and knowing that they will have a chance to verify their statements tends to cause study participants to willingly fill in any gaps from earlier interviews.
+Triangulation asks the same research questions of different study participants and collects data from different sources through different methods to answer the same questions.
+Member checks occur when researchers asks participants to review the data collected by interviewers and the researchers' interpretations of that data.
+Participants generally appreciate the member check process because it gives them a chance to verify their statements and fill in any gaps from earlier interviews.
 Trust is an important aspect of the member check process.

-Reliability is dependent upon validity.
-Therefore, many qualitative researchers believe that if credibility has been demonstrated, it is not necessary to also and separately demonstrate dependability.
-However, if a researcher permits parsing of the terms, then credibility seems more related to validity and dependability seems more related to reliability.
+Many qualitative researchers believe that if credibility has been demonstrated, it is not necessary to also and separately demonstrate dependability.
+However, if a researcher permits parsing of the terms, then credibility seems more related to validity, and dependability seems more related to reliability.

 Sometimes data validity is assessed through the use of a data audit.
 A data audit can be conducted if the data set is both rich-thick so that an auditor can determine if the research situation applies to their circumstances.
 Without sufficient details and contextual information, this is not possible.
 Regardless, it is important to remember that the aim is not to generalize beyond the sample.

 Qualitative research can be conducted to replicate earlier work, and when that is the goal, it is important for the data categories to be made internally consistent.
-For this to happen, the researcher must devise rules that describe category properties and that can, ultimately, be used to justify the inclusion of each data bit that remains assigned to the category as well as to provide a basis for later tests of replicability (Lincoln & Guba, 1985, p.
+Authors Yvonna S. Lincoln and Egon G. Guba stated in their 1985 book "Naturalistic Inquiry" that researchers must devise rules that describe category properties and that can, ultimately, be used to justify the inclusion of each data bit that remains assigned to the category as well as to provide a basis for later tests of replicability.